varungarg2796/stasher-backend/README.md

 *   Node.js (LTS version recommended, e.g., v18+, v20+)
 *   PNPM (or npm/yarn - adjust commands accordingly if not using pnpm)
 *   PostgreSQL database server running.
+(I use docker to achieve this!)
 *   **Google Cloud Platform (GCP) Project & OAuth 2.0 Credentials:**
     1.  **Create or Select a GCP Project:**
         *   Go to the [Google Cloud Console](https://console.cloud.google.com/).